 - Holding interactive stalls at selected agricultural and lifestyle field days - Static displays at events such as shows and field days - Working in conjunction with other agencies and groups on educational initiatives (eg weedswap days) - Presentations on specific subjects to interested groups on request.
 These may include educational institutions, probus groups, farmers, forest and bird, schools, or pest contractors.
 Greater Wellington has an Environmental Education Department which specialises in providing interactive information to a wide range of audiences.
-Our Take Care programme staff also provide information on restriction operating and regular publications to rate payers - Feature articles and advertisements in regional news media - Providing the public with information brochures on specific pests listed in the RPMS at strategic locations around the region (eg libraries, Greater Wellington offices, garden centres) - · Working with other agencies and groups on educational programmes - Practical demonstrations of management techniques on specific pests
+Our Take Care programme staff also provide information on restriction operating and regular publications to rate payers - Feature articles and advertisements in regional news media - Providing the public with information brochures on specific pests listed in the RPMS at strategic locations around the region (eg libraries, Greater Wellington offices, garden centres) - Practical demonstrations of management techniques on specific pests